brian-douglas/B3.Menehune/README.md

 1. add nuget package [B3.Menehune](https://www.nuget.org/packages/B3.Menehune/) to your ASPNetCore 2.2+ web project

-2. in Startup.cs, add the following to the Configure() method:
+2. in Startup.cs, add the following to the Configure() method, before use.Mvc() or similar middleware:

    `app.UseMenehune();`